patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/form/forms.md

 Never use placeholder text to replace field labels or communicate crucial information since it disappears as soon as a user begins typing in a field.

-Always precede placeholder text with “Example,” followed by a space so that users accessing the form with screen readers will know the difference between the form label and the provided placeholder text.
-Placeholder text that doesn’t use an actual example doesn’t need to be introduced as one.
+If your placeholder text shares an example, precede it with “Example,” followed by a space so that users accessing the form with screen readers will know the difference between the field label and the provided placeholder text.

 Examples: